Suharto: Illness and death

 After resigning from the presidency, Suharto was hospitalised repeatedly for stroke, heart, and intestinal problems.
 His declining health hindered attempts to prosecute him as his lawyers successfully claimed that his condition rendered him unfit for trial.
 Moreover, there was little support within Indonesia for any attempts to prosecute him.
 In 2006, Attorney General Abdurrahman announced that a team of twenty doctors would be asked to evaluate Suharto's health and fitness for trial.
 One physician, Brigadier-General Dr Marjo Subiandono, stated his doubts about by noting that "[Suharto] has two permanent cerebral defects."
 In a later Financial Times report, Attorney General Abdurrahman discussed the re-examination, and called it part of a "last opportunity" to prosecute Suharto criminally.
 Attorney General Abdurrahman left open the possibility of filing suit against the Suharto estate.

 On 4 January 2008, Suharto was taken to the Pertamina Central Hospital, Jakarta with complications arising from poor health, swelling of limbs and stomach, and partial renal failure.
 His health fluctuated for several weeks but progressively worsened with anaemia and low blood pressure due to heart and kidney complications, internal bleeding, fluid on his lungs, and blood in his faeces and urine which caused a haemoglobin drop.
 On 23 January, Suharto's health worsened further, as a sepsis infection spread through his body.
-His family consented to the removal of life support machines if his condition did not improve and he died on 27 January at 1:09 pm.
+His family consented to the removal of life support machines if his condition did not improve, and he died on 27 January at 1:09 pm.

 Minutes after his death, then-Indonesian President Susilo Bambang Yudhoyono held a news conference declaring Suharto as one of Indonesia's "best sons" and invited the country to give the highest respect and honour to the ex-president.
 Suharto's body was taken from Jakarta to the Astana Giribangun mausoleum complex in Karanganyar Regency, near the Central Java city of Solo.
 He was buried alongside his late wife in a state military funeral with full honours, with the Kopassus elite forces and KOSTRAD commandos as the honour guard and pallbearers and Commander of Group II Kopassus Surakarta Lt.
 Colonel Asep Subarkah.
-In attendance were President Yudhoyono, who presided over the ceremony, and vice-president, government ministers, and armed forces chiefs of staff.
+In attendance were President Yudhoyono, who presided over the ceremony, as well as the vice-president, government ministers, and armed forces chiefs of staff.
 Tens of thousands of people lined the streets to see the convoy.
 Condolences were offered by many regional heads of state.
 President Yudhoyono that afternoon declared a week of official mourning starting from Suharto's day of death.
 During this period, all flags of Indonesia were flown at half-mast.